Skip to main content

 VRIO

-During my MBA studies, I learned about the VRIO Framework from a strategy and innovation lecturer and consultant, Marko Rillo.
+During my MBA studies, I learned about the VRIO Framework from a strategy and innovation lecturer and consultant, Marko Rillo1.
 The benefit of VRIO is that it’s an easy-to-understand concept for mapping all the resources—in our case, the team’s actions.
 By evaluating each resource based on specific parameters, I could assess the real value of everything the team was doing.
 The resources under my control were the team’s time and unique design capabilities.

 • Value – Does the resource enable the organization to capture, create, and sustain business opportunities?